-12 Cat Hairball Remedies That Really Work
+The Best Cat Hairball Remedy: 12 Solutions That Really Work

-Cat hairballs – if you’ve ever lived with a cat, chances are that at one time or another, you’ve come across (or even stepped on) one of these gooey, tubular masses of grossness.
+Cat hairballs—if you’ve ever lived with a cat, chances are that at one time or another, you’ve come across (or even stepped on) one of these gooey tubular masses of grossness.

 Needless to say, we’d much rather spend our time cuddling with our cats than cleaning their hairballs off of our floors or feet.